-Men’s underwear choices may affect their semen quality and sperm count, one of the largest study suggests.
+Men's underwear choices may affect their semen quality, one of the largest study suggests

 Men who wear boxers have significantly higher sperm concentrations and higher total sperm count than men who wear tighter fitting underwear, according to a new study recently published in the Journal of Human Reproduction.